 There are more humans in the world than cats.
 This is because there are approximately 7.5 billion humans on Earth and only around 600 million cats.
 This means that there are more than 12 times as many humans as cats in the world.

-How Many Wild & Feral Cats Are There In the World?
+How Many Wild and Feral Cats Are There in the World?

-Some cities are known for being more ‘cat-friendly’ than others, with a higher concentration of feral felines residing there.
+Some cities are known for being more cat-friendly than others, with a higher concentration of feral felines residing there.
 Istanbul, Turkey is often cited as having the most street cats of any city in the world.
-The exact number of cats living in Istanbul is unknown, however, it is speculated that there are hundreds of thousands of cats living in the city.
+The exact number of cats living in Istanbul is unknown; however, it is speculated that there are hundreds of thousands of cats living in the city.
 The cats are popularly known as “kedi” in Turkish, and they are considered to be a part of the city’s culture.
-Many people in Istanbul provide food and water for local stray cats, and there are numerous organizations that help feed and take care of them.
+Many people in Istanbul provide food and water for local stray cats, and numerous organizations help feed and take care of them.